larryhou/swift/README.md

-<h2>Apple's Swift Programming Language Samples<h2>
+<h2>Apple's Swift Programming Language Samples</h2>
 <hr>
 <br>
-Here you can look for all the samples, you want...
+Here you download all the swift samples!

 Feel free doing a pull request and adding your project!